 Tecogen Inc. (together with its subsidiaries, "we," "our," or "us," or "Tecogen") designs, manufactures, markets, and maintains high efficiency, ultra-clean cogeneration products.
-These include natural gas engine driven combined heat and power (CHP) systems, chillers and heat pumps for multi-family residential, commercial, recreational and industrial use.
+These include natural gas engine driven combined heat and power (CHP) systems and chillers for multi-family residential, commercial, recreational and industrial use.
 We are known for products that provide customers with substantial energy savings, resiliency from utility power outages and for significantly reducing a customer's carbon footprint.
-Our products are sold with our patented Ultera® emissions technology which nearly eliminates all criteria pollutants such as nitrogen oxide ("NON") and carbon monoxide ("CO").
-We developed Ultera® for other applications including stationary engines and for klifts.
-See "Our Products - Ultera Low-Emissions Technology" for a more in-depth discussion of our Ultera emissions technology.
+Our products are sold with our patented Ultera® emissions technology which nearly eliminates all criteria pollutants such as nitrogen oxide ("NOX") and carbon monoxide ("CO").
+We developed Ultera® for other applications including stationary engines and forklifts.
 We were incorporated in the State of Delaware on September 15, 2000.

 We have wholly-owned subsidiaries American DG Energy, Inc. ("ADGE") and Tecogen CHP Solutions, Inc., and we own a 51% interest in American DG New York, LLC ("ADGNY"), a joint venture.
 ADGE and ADGNY distribute, own, and operate clean, on-site energy systems that produce electricity, hot water, heat and cooling.
-ADGE owns the equipment that it installs at a customer's facility and sells the energy produced by its systems to the customer on a long-term contractual basis.
+ADGE and ADGNY own the equipment that is installed at customers' facilities and sell the energy produced to the customer on a long-term contractual basis.